-Maria Sharapova wins in French Open return
+Serena Williams, Maria Sharapova win in French Open returns

 - Sharapova beats Richel Hogenkamp 6-1 4-6 6-3

-- Rafael Nadal stretched but beats Simone Bolelli
+- Nadal saves set points to beat Simone Bolelli in three sets

+(CNN)Serena Williams made a successful return to grand slam tennis Tuesday, beating Kristyna Pliskova 7-6 (7-4) 6-4 at the French Open.

+Another former champion coming back to Roland Garros, Maria Sharapova, also advanced as did perennial men's winner Rafael Nadal as early rain in Paris gave way to sunshine.

 Deprived of a wildcard last year in the aftermath of a drug suspension, Sharapova earned a seeding this year but had to overturn a late deficit to defeat Dutch qualifier Richel Hogenkamp 6-1 4-6 6-3 on Court Suzanne Lenglen.